Wiener-Dog (film): Plot

 Danny brings his cancer-surviving son Remi a wiener dog.
 His wife Dina does not want to deal with caring for the dog, but Danny informs her Remi is mature and old enough to help the two with the responsibilities.
 Dina brings Wiener-Dog to the vet to get spayed, and on their way, Remi becomes upset.
 Dina comforts Remi by telling him an embellished story about her childhood dog, which she claims died after giving birth to a litter of stillborn puppies.
 During Dina and Danny's yoga class, Remi and Wiener-Dog tear up the couch cushions and cover the living room in feathers.
 Wiener-Dog wanders off into the kitchen, and Remi feeds her a chocolate chip granola bar.
-Wiener-Dog becomes very ill and spreads diarrhoea around the house.
+Wiener-Dog becomes very ill and spreads diarrhea around the house.
 The next day, Danny brings Wiener-Dog to the vet to be euthanized.

 At the vet, veterinary nurse Dawn Wiener takes Wiener-Dog from the consultation room before the vet can euthanise her.
 She brings Wiener-Dog home with her, where she nurses the dog back to health.
 It is loosely implied that she is estranged from her family.
-One day while shopping for pet food, she runs into her ex-boyfriend (from junior high) Brandon, who invites her to visit his brother Tommy and his wife April, both with Down syndrome, in Ohio.
+One day while shopping for pet food, she runs into her childhood boyfriend (from junior high) Brandon, who invites her to visit his brother Tommy and his wife April, both with Down syndrome, in Ohio.
 Dawn agrees, and the two head off to Ohio, where they come across homesick Mexican hitchhikers.
 Once they arrive in Ohio, Brandon informs his brother that their father had died due to alcoholism.
 Tommy asks Brandon to stop doing drugs, and Brandon promises he has stopped, even though he was shown injecting drugs earlier in the trip.
 Dawn offers to leave Wiener-Dog with Tommy and April, who happily accept.
 On their way home, Dawn and Brandon talk about their future together and happily hold hands.